3 Council Regional Environment Program

-This project commenced in December 2007 and the basis for the collaboration between the 3 Councils was a three year Urban Sustainability Grant from The Department of Environment and Climate Change (DECC) totalling $1.875 million dollars.
+This project commenced in December 2007 and the basis for the collaboration between the three councils (Woollahra, Waverley and Randwick) was a three-year Urban Sustainability Grant from The Department of Environment and Climate Change (DECC) totalling $1.875 million dollars.

-The 3-Council Ecological Footprint Project adopts an integrated approach that focuses on capacity building between the three Councils and the local community to implement a range of tangible actions capable of producing measurable reductions in the Ecological Footprint across the Eastern Suburbs.
+The 3-Council Regional Environment Program adopts an integrated approach that focuses on capacity building between the three Councils and the local community to implement a range of tangible actions capable of producing measurable reductions in our ecological footprint across the eastern suburbs.

-Randwick City Council, Woollahra Municipal Council and Waverley Council have joined forces to develop a sustainable demonstration house, which provides residents, visitors and students the opportunity to see working examples of practical sustainability measures.
+Woollahra Municipal Council, Randwick City Council and Waverley Council joined forces to develop a sustainable demonstration house, which provides residents, visitors and students the opportunity to see working examples of practical sustainability measures.

 The Eastern Suburbs Sustainable Schools Network (ESSSN) is a support network for all schools and preschools in the Woollahra, Waverley and Randwick council areas.
 Interested teachers, parents and others meet each term to discuss sustainability in schools, find out what other schools are doing and learn about the resources and programs that are available to help.

 Lots of local schools want solar power but don’t know where to start.
 Solar My School is a free Council program to help local schools navigate a path to solar success, from start to finish.

 To find out more, or register your schools interest, visit the Solar My School website.